-Teaching methods; selection of activities; program planning; emphasis on development of a progressive curriculum (restricted to health and physical education majors and minors.)
-In order to enroll in EDU 4533 a GPA of 3.00 is required.
+Teaching methods; selection of activities; program planning; emphasis on development of a progressive curriculum (restricted to physical education majors.)
+In order to enroll in KIN 4533 a GPA of 3.00 is required.

 KIN 4762.
 Problem Solving - 2 hours (Spring)